-You'll pay from just over £16,000 for the MINI Cooper 3-door hatch.
-Still, that doesn't seem too much of an exorbitant sum for such a quick and capable car.
-Equipment levels feature items such as keyless go, ISOFIX child seat fixings front and rear and Bluetooth.
+There are three trim levels on offer here - 'Classic', 'Sport' and 'Exclusive'.
+You'll pay from just under £17,000 for the MINI Cooper 3-door hatch in 'Classic' form, with about £1,500 more necessary if you want automatic transmission.
+That doesn't seem too much of an exorbitant sum for such a quick and capable car.
+Equipment levels across the range feature items such as ambient lighting, auto headlamps and wipers, ISOFIX child seat fixings front and rear and Bluetooth.
 The MINI hatch buying proposition has always been about tailoring the car to your personal tastes, so you might well indulge in extras like body stripes, a John Cooper Works spoiler and contrasting mirrors.
 You can also choose from technology such as a head-up display, a MINI Navigation System, MINI Connect telematics and traffic sign recognition.

 The MINI Touch Controller allows you to write individual letters that the system then recognises when you're trying to input a sat nav destination for instance.
 You can also upgrade the standard 6.5-inch central infotainment display to a rather more special 8.8-inch colour screen.
 Other options include two-zone automatic air-conditioning, heated front seats, a panoramic glass roof, a visibility package including windscreen heating, rain sensors, automatic light control, a Harman Kardon hi-fi speaker system and a sports leather steering wheel.
 You can also spend your money on Park Distance Control, electrically heated and folding exterior mirrors, and an automatic anti-dazzle function for the interior and exterior mirrors.
 As you can see, the base retail price is just an opening gambit.